SR80-app/SR80-Manuals/user-manual.md

 That's it!
 The device is now set up and will go straight to the correct view every time you open the app.
 You won't see this setup screen again unless an admin resets the device.

 **What about app updates and reinstalls?** The device identity (name + role) is saved in iOS Keychain, which survives both app updates and uninstall/reinstall cycles.
 So if you update via TestFlight or the App Store — or if you delete and reinstall the app — you'll go straight to the main screen, not back to this setup wizard.
 The only way to land on this screen again is if an admin uses **Admin → Reset Device** to deliberately clear identity.

 ---

+### Personal Phone Setup (BYOD)

+Staff can install ShopTracker on their own iPhone or iPad.
+Setup uses a 6-digit enrollment code instead of an admin PIN — you don't need to know the admin PIN, and the phone is bound to you as an employee.
+If you ever leave the shop or get deactivated, your phone signs out automatically.

+**Before you start**, get an enrollment code from an admin.
+They generate it in the app and read it to you (or text/AirDrop it).
+Codes are good for **15 minutes** and can only be used once.

+#### Setup Steps

+1. Install the app and open it.
+2. On the **Set Up This Device** screen, tap **My Personal Phone**.
+3. **Enrollment Code** — type the 6-digit code the admin gave you.
+Tap **Continue**.
+4. **Pick Your Role** — what kind of work do you do on this phone?
+   - **Front Counter** — check-in, job board, customers
+   - **Tech Station** — repair queue, checklists, testing
+   - **Admin** — full access to everything
+   Tap **Continue**.
+5. **Name Your Phone** — defaults to your device's name ("Bec's iPhone"), feel free to keep it or change it.
+This is what shows up in the admin's Devices list.
+6. Tap **Finish Setup**.
+7. **Face ID / Touch ID / device passcode** — confirm it's you.
+After this, the app opens to your assigned role's main view.

+#### What's Different on a Personal Phone

+A personal phone behaves like its assigned role (a personal Tech Station looks just like the shop Tech Station iPad) but with a few extra protections layered on:

+- **Face ID / Touch ID gate.** The app asks for biometric (or your device passcode as a fallback) on cold launch, and again whenever the app has been backgrounded for more than **3 hours**.
+Brief context-switches — checking a notification, copying a phone number, looking up a parts diagram in another app — don't re-prompt.
+- **Active employee = active access.** If an admin deactivates your employee record, your phone signs out within a couple of minutes (usually within seconds if you're online).
+You'll need a fresh enrollment code to set it up again.
+- **Offline limit.** Your phone can stay offline (airplane mode, no signal, dead Wi-Fi) for up to **3 days** by default before it auto-signs-out.
+Admins can bump this longer before a hurricane or other extended outage.
+- **Local wipe on revoke.** If an admin revokes your phone, the cached customer data and photos on your phone are wiped automatically.
+Nothing customer-related is left behind.
+- **One personal device per employee.** When you set up a new phone (e.g. upgrading to a new iPhone), your previous personal device is automatically signed out as soon as the new one finishes setup.
+You don't have to ask the admin to revoke the old one first — just get a fresh code and set up the new phone.

+#### "Reconnect to verify access" Banner

+If your phone has been offline for a while (more than a day), you'll see an amber banner at the top of the screen warning that it hasn't been able to verify with the server.
+As soon as you're back online, the banner clears on its own (usually within 5 minutes).
+If you stay offline past the limit, the app will sign you out and you'll need a fresh enrollment code from an admin.

+---